 Ongoing support from the community midwifery team at the mother’s home takes place from the day after discharge to a minimum of 10 days, and up to 28 days if required, until handover to the health visitor.
 New mothers can phone the emergency numbers in their notes for advice.

-More informationBurstow Ward: information for women and partners Additional information for women and supporters staying overnight on Burstow Ward Download: Pelvic floor exercises – patient information
+More informationBurstow ward information for women and partners March 2019 Safer sleep for babie: a guide for parents Additional information for women and supporters staying overnight on Burstow Ward Download: Pelvic floor exercises – patient information

 Building a happy baby: a guide for parents from Unicef